Hyundai Bayon review - MPG, CO2 and running costs

-Residual values are pretty decent for the Bayon, with around 48-49 per cent of its value retained after a typical three-year/36,000-mile ownership period.
-Rivals such as the Ford Puma and Skoda Kamiq fare a little better, with figures of between 53-58 percent over the same period, depending on which model you opt for.
+Residual values are pretty decent for the Bayon, with expert data suggesting that it should hold onto an average of 55 per cent of its original value after a typical three-year/36,000-mile ownership period.
+The Ford Puma fares a little better with 58 per cent retained over the same three-year period.

 In this review

 - 1Hyundai Bayon reviewThe Hyundai Bayon is a fine small SUV, with striking looks, impressive levels of refinement and useful on-board tech

 - 2Engines, performance and driveThere are only two engines, both 1.0-litre petrols with mild hybrid power, but you can choose manual or auto gearboxes

 - 3MPG, CO2 and running costs - currently readingMild hybrid tech means the Bayon should be cheap to run, while residual values are strong

 - 4Interior, design and technologyThe Bayon’s dramatic exterior looks don’t carry over to the interior, which is a bit drab

 - 5Practicality, comfort and boot spaceThe Hyundai Bayon is roomy for a small car, so it’s good for family life

 - 6Reliability and safetyAn impressive warranty and lots of safety tech should provide buyers with peace of mind